-Management's Discussion and Analysis For the three months ended March 31, 2019
+Management's Discussion and Analysis For the three months and year ended December 31, 2019

 Impairment indicators

 Judgments are required to assess when impairment indicators exist and impairment testing is required.
 In determining the recoverable amount of assets, in the absence of quoted market prices, impairment tests are based on estimates of reserves, production rates, future oil and natural gas prices, future costs, discount rates, market value of land and other relevant assumptions.